JacobStephens2/wadadliflarecatering.com/private/specification.md

 The hero section on the home page should have images that automatically change, to show the visitor different foods that Chef Jamie makes and caters (like on https://www.kristinascatering.com).
 The user should be able to click somewhere to get the carousel to go to the next or previous image.

+The cards on the home page shoudl have images with cropped display of images so they are a consistent height in the cards.

 ## Contact Page
 The message send status message should appear at the top of the page after the user sends a message, this way they don't need to scroll down to see what happened after submission.